-This means if the card has a payment network listed on it such as Visa, American Express, Discover or Mastercard, it will be counted.
+This means if the card has a payment network listed on it such as Visa, American Express, Discover, or Mastercard, it will be counted.
 If not, the card will not count against your 5/24 status.

-Other Lines of Credit: Mortgages, auto loans, etc. should not count towards your 5/24 status as they are not a bank card.
+Other lines of credit like mortgages, auto loans, student loans, home equity lines of credit, etc. should not count towards your 5/24 status as they are not a bank credit card.

-The Chase 5/24 rule will not apply to these lines of credit.

-How are 24 Months calculated?: This is calculated on a card membership basis, not a calendar year.
+The Chase 5/24 rule is calculated on a card membership basis, not a calendar year.
 For example, if you are above 5/24 and fall below it on May 15th, you would need to wait until June first before you applied for a card that was subjected to the Chase 5/24 Rule.